encode/django-rest-framework/docs/api-guide/fields.md

 ### `widget`

 Used only if rendering the field to HTML.
 This argument sets the widget that should be used to render the field.
+For more details, and a list of available widgets, see [the Django documentation on form widgets][django-widgets].

 ### `label`